johnpmitsch/katello-backup-restore-test/README.md

 ## Prerequisites ##
 - Ansible 2.2
 - A production Katello instance (latest version) populated with some data.
+Use a machine with more than 8GB RAM to avoid installer errors

 ## Quick Setup ##
 *Its a good idea to snapshot your machine before running tests, you can always revert it to have a clean environment*